• About Us

 💡 TDP shouldn't be the only specification to focus on

-When you are looking for a new CPU, a good cooling system for keep it 🔍 Instead of blindly trusting the official TDP values, offered by Intel and AMD, look for information on how these actually behave. components.
-This is crucial because TDP values do not always reflect the actual performance of CPUs. 📊
+When you are looking for a new CPU, a good cooling system for keep it 🔍 If you're looking for a cool CPU and a suitable motherboard to install it on, it's important to look at reviews that show real-life power usage. 🔍 Instead of blindly trusting the official TDP values, offered by Intel and AMD, look for information on how these components actually behave.
+This is crucial because TDP values don't always reflect the real-life behavior of CPUs. 📊

 A large CPU air cooler is being installed on a motherboard.